 See what's coming up in releases and reports.

-Data in these files are based on information obtained from the 2012 Census of Governments: Finance - Survey of Public Pensions: State-Administered Defined Benefit Data.
+Data in these files are based on information obtained from the 2013 Annual Survey of Public Pensions: State-Administered Defined Benefit Data.
 Forms were mailed to the 227 state-administered defined benefit pension systems in the public pension system universe.
-Staff contacted non-respondents through a follow-up mail-out and follow-up telephone calls.
-Approximately 71.0% of the respondents chose to submit their data via the web.

-Data for survey year 2012 encompass fiscal years that ended between July 1, 2011, and June 30, 2012 (FY2012), and do not reflect data for the entire calendar year of 2012.
-There are exceptions to the fiscal year rule for the state retirement systems in Alabama.
+Data for survey year 2013 encompass fiscal years that ended between July 1, 2012, and June 30, 2013 (FY2013), and do not reflect data for the entire calendar year of 2013.
+There are exceptions to the fiscal year rule for the state pension systems in Alabama.
 Michigan, and Texas.
 For systems in these states, the fiscal year moves beyond the June 30 cutoff.
-The data for survey year 2012 covers the fiscal year ending August 31, 2012 for Texas and September 30, 2012 for Alabama and Michigan.
+The data for survey year 2013 covers the fiscal year ending August 31, 2013 for Texas and September 30, 2013 for Alabama and Michigan.
 These exceptions are made to better align the pensions data with the State Finance Survey.

 The Census Bureau collects these data by law under Title 13, U.S. Code, Sections 161.